The Interbank Deposit Protection Fund is a private-law Consortium established in 1987 on a voluntary basis. It has since become a mandatory Fund.

-All Italian banks are members of the FITD, except for the mutual banks and branches of non-EU banks authorized in Italy if they already participate in an equivalent scheme in their home country.
+All Italian banks are members of the FITD, except for the cooperative banks, rural/raiffeisen banks (that are instead members of the Depositors Guarantee Fund of Credit Cooperative Banks) and branches of non-EU banks authorized in Italy if they already participate in an equivalent scheme in their home country.

 Italian branches of EU banks also may adhere to FITD, in certain cases, to top up their home guarantee coverage.

 The mandate of the FITD is to guarantee the deposits in the member banks, which provide the financial resources for FITD to accomplish its mission.